dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ## OverFeat

 One of the first deep learning approach using ConvNets was developed by LeCunn et al in architecture called [Overfeat](https://arxiv.org/pdf/1312.6229.pdf).
 They provide integrated approach to object detection, recognition and localization with a single ConvNet.
 As we have discussed before, in this algorithm there are two parts of network, classification and localization.
 The classification network(Overfeat architecture) is trained on Imagenet classifying object into one of 1000 categories.
 The classifier layers of classification network is replaced by regression network which predicts object bounding box at each spatial location and scale.
+In OverFeat, the region-wise features come from a sliding window of one aspect ratio over a scale pyramid.
+These features are used to simultaneously determine the location and category of objects.
+On the 200-class ILSVRC2013 detection dataset, OverFeat achieved mean average precision (mAP) of 24.3%.

 The working of algorithm can be explained by an example shown below.